 - Castell Bryn Gwyn - Isle of Anglesey.
 Megalithic structure – possible shrine of late Neolithic period (2500 – 2600 BC).
 Consists of circular, some 1.5 m high bank, approximately 54 m in diameter.
 To the north-east stand the highest standing stones in Wales, approximately 4 m high.

 - Parc Cwm long cairn - Swansea.
 Impressive and unusual, partly restored chambered tomb.
-This cromlech was built circa 3 850 BC, in early Neolithic.
+This cromlech was built sometimes around 3 850 BC, in early Neolithic.
 Represents a 22 m long cairn of rubble within stone walls.
 Here were buried at least 40 people.

 - Pentre Ifan - Pembrokeshire.
 One of most impressive and best preserved Neolithic dolmens in Wales.
-Built circa 3500 BC.
+Built sometimes around 3500 BC.
 At least seven enormous stones still are in their original places, including a 16 tonnes heavy capstone.

 - Caerleon amphitheatre - Newport.
 Largest Roman amphitheatre in Britain, built in AD 90.
 Large enough to fit some 6,000 – 10,000 spectators.
 Most likely it was mainly used for military drills.
 Rediscovered only in 1929.

 - Venta Silurum - Monmouthshire.
 One of the best preserved Roman towns in United Kingdom.
 Built in 75 AD as administrative centre for defeated Silures.
 In archaeological excavations found numerous art values and buildings.
 Best visible remnants - stone walls from the 4th century, still up to 5 m tall.

 - Caernarfon walled town (Carnarvon) - Gwynedd.
 The historical centre of Wales.
 The old town is entirely enclosed in historical walls with bastions.